meeber/style-type-thing/README.md

 I'm a huge fan of the ternary operator, especially when it's nested within another ternary operator or ten.
 It offends me greatly that there's both a no-ternary and a no-nested-ternary rule in ESLint.
 Setting these values to 0 isn't enough.
 I recommend `-20`.
 Also don't be led astray by the no-unneeded-ternary rule; the ternary operator is **_ALWAYS_** needed.
 For this value I recommend `NaN == NaN ?
 2 : 0`.

 Joking aside, I actually have grown rather fond of our ternary friend.
 Even when it's nested.
-But only when the folling rules are applied:
+But only when the following rules are applied:

 1. Each `cond ? expr` pair must fit on its own line.
 The `: expr` may be on either the same line or the next.
 1. Multi-line statements aren't indented; the `: ` serves as the ident.